Erpix3lt/Programming-Tutorials/PythonBasics.md

 ## Install Python Poetry via PIPX

-I found out the hard way on windows.
-This seems to be the easiest way.
+I found this out the hard way...
+This seems to be the easiest way:
 Simply type `python -m pipx install poetry`

 Paths etc. are then already installed in the correct way.